-1.7.1 With reference to DfT Circular 01/2022, the vision of the development is to provide a sustainable extension to Culverstone Green located within close proximity to everyday services, facilities and public transport nodes both within the wider village of Meopham, nearby Snodland to the east and Gravesend to the north.
+1.7.1 With reference to DfT Circular 01/2022, the vision of the development is to provide a sustainable extension to Istead Rise located within close proximity to everyday services, facilities and public transport nodes within nearby villages of New Ash Green, Hartley, Longfield and Meopham, and Gravesend to the north.
 This is to ensure their ongoing viability and to promote and enable non-car accessibility and social inclusion among future residents.